What are durable infant or toddler products?

 What other durable infant or toddler products are scheduled for study and mandatory requirements?

-The best way to stay current on the durable infant or toddler product rulemaking schedule is to sign up for the following CPSC e-mail services:
+The best way to stay current on the requirements for durable infant products is to use the following CPSC services:

-Small Business Ombudsman Mailing List: Distributes plain language explanations of certain Commission actions and provides occasional updates on Commission rulemaking and other activities.
+Small Business Ombudsman mailing list: Distributes plain English explanations of certain Commission actions and provides occasional updates on Commission rulemaking and other activities.

 Is third party testing and certification required for durable infant and toddler products?